Remilarius/Anthology/content/thoughts/draft.md

 title: "Draft"
 ---

+- Escape the city with Faith
+- Explore w/Kian
+- Show Giulia around

+- Throwing clay
+- Taking animation class

+She was on the swing next to me, in her pastel and flowery attire, and I looked down at myself, in my black pants and grey shoes, and I'd never felt so colorless before then.

+Give me hope when I shouldn't
+Lift my wings as they melt,
+Tell me I'll get through it,
+because I will
+but how do of myself is left?

+And I don't want it unless I can have it all.

+I've got too many problems
+I'm hoping I'll die before I have to solve em
+I don't know how it got complex
+I've built myself a god complex

+I dodge all the attempts to make me face my own feelings

 I can't feel anything, I can't be happy, can't be mad These days I just can't stay awake
 I don't know if I still wanna live